Terraform

 }

 1. Modify the existing inbound SSH rule that we created earlier to add this rule to all the matching security groups.
-We will use the Terraform for_each meta tag to achieve this.
-Optionally, add the Terraform output to print all the matching security group ids.
+We will use the Terraform for_each meta tag to do this.
+Optionally, add the Terraform output to print all the matching security group IDs.

 data "aws_security_groups" "security_groups_managed_by_aws_console" {